Autonomous Continual Learning for Environment Adaptation of Computer-Use Agents: Introduction

 Driven by rapid advances in Large Language Models (LLMs), autonomous agents capable of interacting with digital worlds, such as browsing the web~\citep{deng2023mind2web,zhou2024webarena,seeact} or using a computer~\citep{xie2024osworld,wu2024copilot,anthropic2024computeruse,wang2025uitars2technicalreportadvancing}, have emerged as a central and highly promising research direction.
 With active investments, generalist computer-use agents, such as Claude Computer Use~\citep{anthropic2024computeruse,anthropic2025computeruse} and UI-TARS~\citep{qin2025ui,wang2025uitars2technicalreportadvancing}, have shown remarkable improvement on established benchmarks like OSWorld~\citep{xie2024osworld} and Mind2Web~\citep{deng2023mind2web,xue2025an}.

 However, strong benchmark performance does not necessarily translate into robustness in real-world applications.
 First, real-world digital environments are diverse with millions of desktop and web applications, which renders comprehensive coverage during training infeasible.
 As a result, agents frequently encounter unfamiliar or completely new environments where the functionalities and interaction logic lie beyond their internal knowledge.
 For example, Claude-3.7's performance drops from 37\% on OSWorld to 10\% on the later released ScienceBoard environments~\citep{sun2025scienceboardevaluatingmultimodalautonomous}.
-Second, real-world digital environments are not static~\citep{pan2024webcanvas,xue2025an}: they evolve continuously, with underlying functionality and user interface being updated over time.
-Such changes cause distribution shifts for agents trained under static assumptions~\citep{mirzadeh2025gsmsymbolic}.
+Second, real-world digital environments are inherently dynamic~\citep{pan2024webcanvas,xue2025an}: they evolve continuously, with underlying functionality and user interface being updated over time.
+Such changes cause distribution shifts for agents trained under static assumptions~\citep{ishmam2026timewarp}.
+As shown in Figure~\ref{fig:dynamic_figure}, variations such as software updates, platform migration, and resolution changes consistently degrade performance, with relative drops of up to 51\%.
 These challenges highlight \textit{continual learning in specific target environments} as a central requirement for real-world applicability, which remains unexplored.